peakacom/peaka-mcp-server/README.md

 Model Context Protocol (MCP) is a [new, standardized protocol](https://modelcontextprotocol.io/introduction) for managing context between large language models (LLMs) and external systems.

-Peaka Model Context Protocol server that provides access to Peaka SQL text2SQL capabilities.
+Peaka Model Context Protocol server that provides access to Peaka's text2SQL capabilities.

 This server enables LLMs to inspect schemas and execute sql queries on provided Peaka projects.